IHE/ITI.mXDE/input/pagecontent/volume-1.md

 medication at the local pharmacy which results in the pharmacy sharing a Pharmacy Dispensation document.

-Back at home, the patient uses his smart phone to:

-1. Access the recent prescription and recently dispensed medications to review the dosage and timing for his medication.
+1. Back at home, the patient uses his smart phone to access the recent prescription and recently dispensed medications to review the dosage and timing for his medication.
 For this, the prescription information is accessed by the patient portal app on his smartphone.
 However, the patient’s condition worsens, resulting in an emergency hospitalization.

-At the emergency department, the emergency physician:

-2. Urgently needs to stabilize the patient and seeks to obtain his current medication list (the medications prescribed and dispensed need to be extracted from at least two documents).
+2. At the emergency department, the emergency physician urgently needs to stabilize the patient and seeks to obtain his current medication list (the medications prescribed and dispensed need to be extracted from at least two documents).

-3. Decides to complete the patient admission and to schedule the intended surgery.
+3. The emergency physician decides to complete the patient admission and to schedule the intended surgery.
 For this, he retrieves the Transfer of Care document.

-At the surgery department, the anesthesiologist:

-4. While preparing for the surgery, obtains the history of prescribed and dispensed medications and the list of known allergies (the allergies need to be extracted for the past 10 years from all shared documents for the patient).
+4. At the surgery department the anesthesiologist, while preparing for the surgery, obtains the history of prescribed and dispensed medications and the list of known allergies (the allergies need to be extracted for the past ten years from all shared documents for the patient).
 At the conclusion of the hospital stay, the attending physician and other health professionals create and share the Discharge Summary document.

-Back at home, the patient wants to review the Discharge Summary associated with his surgery.
-He opens the patient portal app on his smart phone, through which he:

-5. Queries the Document Registry to list the recent documents shared for him and retrieves the selected Discharge Summary.
+5. Back at home, the patient wants to review the Discharge Summary associated with his surgery.
+He opens the patient portal app on his smart phone, through which he:Queries the Document Registry to list the recent documents shared for him and retrieves the selected Discharge Summary.
 The patient can read the recommendations on discharge and the new pharmacy prescription including related dosage.
 Based on this information, he decides to consult the family physician again for clarification.

-Later, in order to better evaluate the results, the family physician needs to check the improvements of patient health.
-The family physician uses his tablet to:

-6. Query and access all the patient’s vital signs and medications (directly as fine-grained data elements) with related provenance information.
+6. Later, in order to better evaluate the results, the family physician needs to check the improvements of patient health.
+The family physician uses his tablet to query and access all the patient’s vital signs and medications (directly as fine-grained data elements) with related provenance information.

 7. In order to reconstruct the patient’s history about the cured pathology, each time he finds relevant changes in the patient’s history, he uses the provenance information to identify any original document and eventually retrieves it.
 The document in which the original data was initially shared makes him understand the context at that time (other findings, observations, etc.) to better evaluate the meaning of fine-grained information.
 This analysis helps the family physician to improve the care plan for the patient.